 To avoid any risk of STDs or pregnancy, put a condom on before any sexual contact occurs.
 To avoid tearing, do not use any sharp objects to open the condom wrapper.
 Throw condoms away if they are past the expiration date.

 The female condom is a polyurethane condom that is inserted into the vagina.
 The benefits of the female condom is that the woman has the choice of protecting herself against pregnancy and STDs.
 However, the male latex condom is still the best way to protect yourself.

 In addition to offering numerous types and sizes, many manufacturers also offer novelty condoms, like glow-in-the-dark ones and flavored varieties.

 However, one serious note.
 While many novelty condoms pass all industry standards, some do not.
-Those that do not meet industry standards are required by law to carry the warning that they are "For novelty use only."
+Be aware that those that do not meet industry standards are required by law to carry the warning, "For novelty use only."

 - Michael Woods, MD

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.